-RI.1.6 - Distinguish between information provided by pictures or other illustrations and information provided by the words in a text.

-RI1.7 - Use the illustrations and details in a text to describe its key ideas.
+RI.1.6 Distinguish between information provided by pictures or other illustrations and information provided by the words in a text.
+RI1.7 Use the illustrations and details in a text to describe its key ideas.
+SECOND READ: focus on the illustrations and their captions, voice bubbles, labels, etc.